HBRS-SDP/ss24-solo12-control/README.md

 ## Packages Overview

 - **solo12_bringup**: Handles the system startup and controller management.
-- **solo12_control**: Contains control logic and configuration for the controllers.
 - **solo12_description**: Defines the robot's URDF and XACRO files.
-- **solo12_examples**: Provides examples for testing and interacting with the robot.

 For more detailed information about each package, please refer to the README files within the respective directories.